Pro Kabaddi League: Format

-The Pro Kabaddi League's rules are similar to that of the indoor team version of Kabaddi, but with additional rules to encourage more scoring.
-Kabaddi is a contact team sport, played between two teams of seven players.

-The objective of the game is for a single player on offence, referred to as a "raider", to run into the opposing team's half of a court, touch out as many of their defenders as possible, and return to their own half of the court, all without being tackled by the defenders, and in a single breath.
-Points are scored for each player tagged by the raider, while the opposing team earns a point for stopping the raider.
-Players are taken out of the game if they are touched or tackled, but are brought back in for each point scored by their team from a tags or tackle.

-Playing two "empty" raids in a row will trigger a "Do or Die", where the raider must score a point or they will be declared out.

-When a defensive side has three or fewer players remaining, tackles scored are termed as "Super Tackle", which is worth two points instead of one.
+The Pro Kabaddi League follows a round-robin format, where each team plays against 6 teams twice and 6 teams once during the league phase.

+At the end of the league phase, the top 4 teams qualify for the playoffs, while the teams ranking from position 5 to 8 qualify for the play-ins.
+The playoffs and play-ins consist of eliminators and finals where teams compete to reach the ultimate final match.
+The team that wins the final is crowned the champion of the Pro Kabaddi League.

+The league has various individual awards like the Most Valuable Player aka MVP, Best Raider, and Best Defender, among others, to recognize outstanding performances of players during the season.

 Seasons

-Season 1
+Season 1 (2014)

 The first signing and auction of players for the 8 teams were held on 20 May 2014 in Mumbai.
 India's national kabaddi captain Rakesh Kumar was the priciest among the players bought for ₹12.80 lakh by the Patna Pirates.
 Sports Authority of India's Deepak Niwas Hooda was bought by the Telugu Titans franchise for ₹12.60 lakh.
 Tae Deok Eom was the highest paid overseas player bought for ₹7 lakh by the Patna franchise.

 The duration of the season was from 26 July 2014 to 31 August 2014.
 There were double round-robin matches along with two semifinals, third place and final games.
 56 games were to be played in the first round and 4 in the playoff stage, making a total of 60 games.
 8 teams took part in the first edition.
 The first game was played on 26 July between U Mumba and Jaipur Pink Panthers and the final was played on 31 August at Mumbai.
 Jaipur Pink Panthers beat U Mumba by 35–24 to win the inaugural Pro Kabaddi League.

-Season 2
+Season 2 (2015)

 Star Sports Pro Kabaddi season 2 was from 18 July 2015 to 23 August 2015.
-There were 60 matches played with two semifinals, a third place play-off and a final.
-The first game was played on 18 July between U Mumba and Jaipur Pink Panthers and the final was played on 23 August at Mumbai between U Mumba and Bengaluru Bulls.
+There were 60 matches played with two semifinals, a third-place play-off and a final.
+The first game was played on 18 July between U Mumba and Jaipur Pink Panthers and the final was played on 23 August at Mumbai between u Mumba and Bengaluru Bulls.
 U Mumba beat Bengaluru Bulls with the points 36–30 to win the 2015 season of the Pro Kabaddi League.
 U Mumba stood first, Bengaluru Bulls stood second and Telugu Titans stood in the third position in the league.